-Instrument Complexity Indicator Long-term limits - Fund-based cash credit Simple Short-term limits - Non-fund based Very Simple Long term/Short-term limits fund-based/non-fund-based limits Simple Issuer rating NA
+Instrument Complexity indicator Long-term limits- Fund-based limits - Cash credit Simple Short-term limits- Non-fund based - Others Very Simple Long term/Short-term limits fund-based/Non-fund based limits - Others Simple Issuer rating Not Applicable

 The Complexity Indicator refers to the ease with which the returns associated with the rated instrument could be estimated.
 It does not indicate the risk related to the timely payments on the instrument, which is rather indicated by the instrument's credit rating.
 It also does not indicate the complexity associated with analysing an entity's financial, business, industry risks or complexity related to the structural, transactional or legal aspects.
-Details on the complexity levels of the instruments are available on ICRA's website: Click Here www.icra.in
+Details on the complexity levels of the instruments are available on ICRA's website: Click here